lcnnri/ct_dsge/matlab/README.md

-# Matlab Section
+# Matlab codes

-This section contains materials related to Matlab for the project.
+This section includes the folder containing the Matlab programs for the project

 - [main.m](main.m)
 - [Linearization](Linearization/)